Visio-Resources/Snippets-n-Libraries/VBA Handle on shapes.md

     If not shp.SectionExists(visSectionUser, False) then
       shp.AddSection visSectionUser
     End if
-    If not shp.CellExists("user.foo", False) then
+    If not shp.CellExists("user.shapeType", False) then
       shp.AddNamedRow visSectionUser, "shapeType", visTagDefault
     End if
     shp.Cells("user.shapeType").Formula = chr(34) & "xyz" & chr(34)